On equivariant topological modular forms: Elliptic curves, formal completions and orientations

 \begin{example} For every elliptic curve $\Ef$ over a non-connective spectral Deligne--Mumford stack $\Mf$, the formal completion $\widehat{\Ef}$ is a formal hyperplane over $\con \Mf$ \cite[Proposition 7.1.2]{LurEllII}. \end{example}

-\begin{definition} We call an $E_{\infty}$-ring $R$ \emph{complex periodic} if it is complex orientable and Zariski locally there exists a unit in $\pi_2R$.
+We recall the following definition from \cite{LurEllII}: \begin{definition} We call an $E_{\infty}$-ring $R$ \emph{complex periodic} if it is complex orientable and Zariski locally there exists a unit in $\pi_2R$.
 For a complex periodic $E_{\infty}$-ring $R$, the \emph{Quillen formal group} $\GQ_R$ is defined as $\cSpec(\con (R \tensor B\T))$.
-More generally, for a locally complex periodic non-connective spectral Deligne--Mumford stack $\Mf$, the Quillen formal group $\GQ_{\Mf}$ is defined as $\cSpec_{\Mf}(\con (\OO_{\Mf} \tensor B\T))$. \end{definition} By \cite[Theorem 4.1.11]{LurEllII} the Quillen formal group is indeed a formal hyperplane.
+More generally, for a locally complex periodic non-connective spectral Deligne--Mumford stack $\Mf$, the Quillen formal group $\GQ_{\Mf}$ is defined as $\cSpec_{\Mf}(\con (\OO_{\Mf} \tensor B\T))$. \end{definition} By \cite[Theorem 4.1.11]{LurEllII} the Quillen formal group is a formal hyperplane.
 Moreover the functor